 The wired connection of these headphones has negligible latency which is suitable for gaming and home-theater.

-The Turtle Beach Stealth 600 are a slightly better gaming headset than the Astro A10 mostly due to their slightly more convenient wireless design.
-However, if you prefer a wired option, then the A10 are a better choice.
+The Turtle Beach Stealth 600 are a slightly better gaming headset than the Astro A10, mostly due to their slightly more convenient wireless design.
+However, if you prefer a wired option, the A10 are a better choice.
 The Stealth 600 have a better range, and they're a bit more comfortable.
-They also have a better default sound quality than the Astro A10 but not by much.
+They also have a better default sound quality than the Astro A10, but not by much.
 On the upside, the Astro are better built and feel a lot more durable than the Turtle Beach.
 They also have no battery life to worry about since they are wired.